TadasBr/SquaresV2/README.md

 - [x] The solution code must be in a `git` repository
 - [x] The API should be implemented using .NET Core framework (ideally the newest stable version)
 - [x] The API must have some sort of persistance layer
-- [x] After sending a request the consumer shouldn't wait more than 5 seconds for a response
+- [x] After sending a request the consumer shouldn't wait more than 5 seconds for a response *** Not sure here, probably with enough data it could take that long, since Squares calculation method is O(n^2) ***

 ### Bonus points stuff!
 - [x] RESTful API